California exodus

 The California exodus is the ongoing emigration of residents from California to other U.S. states or Mexico that started in the late twentieth century.
-Common reasons for Californians leaving their home state include the high cost of living, crime, politics, taxes, pollution and traffic.
-Texas is the leading destination of California's former residents, followed by Arizona, Nevada, Washington, and Florida.
+Common reasons for Californians leaving their home state include the high cost of living, crime, politics, taxes, pollution, and traffic.
+Texas is the leading destination of California's former residents, followed by Arizona, Nevada, Washington state, and Florida.
 The term has also been used to describe businesses leaving California, citing tax levels or regulations.

 Origins of the term

 In 1989, the San Francisco Examiner and Knight Ridder called the trend of California residents emigrating to other states the "California exodus" while the Los Angeles Times dubbed it the "Great California Exodus" in 1991.